 - Prepare strategy memos, briefs, reports, and presentations in a variety of formats to engage a broad range of constituents (e.g., board members, community leaders, grantees, allied funders).

-- Contribute to the Foundation’s communications and social media.
+- Contribute to the Foundation’s website and social media.

-- At least five years of leadership experience in the nonprofit sector, community-based organizations, philanthropic sector and/or other similar sector.
+- At least five years of leadership experience in the nonprofit sector, community-based organizations, philanthropic sector and/or other similar sectors.